zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

    trivial Slice file causes Apache to fail during startup with a stack overflow error.

-   To increase the stack size, use the editbin utility.
+   To increase the stack size, make sure that the Apache service is not running and use the editbin utility to modify the executable.
    Note that the new stack size is given in decimal:

-   editbin /stack:1048576 httpd.exe
+   > editbin /stack:1048576 httpd.exe

    Now execute dumpbin again to verify that the change was made:

-   dumpbin /all httpd.exe | find "stack"
+   > dumpbin /all httpd.exe | find "stack"

    The new output line is shown below: